Milan Škoda

-Milan Škoda (born 16 January 1986) is a Czech professional footballer who plays as a forward for Czech First League club Mladá Boleslav.
-He has played for the Czech Republic national football team at international level.
+Milan Škoda (born 16 January 1986) is a Czech former professional footballer who last played as a forward for Bohemian Football League club Slavia Prague B. He has played for the Czech Republic national team at international level.

 Club career

 Slavia Prague

-Škoda came to Slavia as a striker but he had to play as a central defender in season 2013–14.
+Škoda came to Slavia as a forward but he had to play as a central defender in the 2013–14 season.
 The following season he moved forward again scoring 19 goals and he became Slavia fan's favorite.

 On 9 May 2018, Škoda played as Slavia Prague won the 2017–18 Czech Cup final against FK Jablonec.
 On 5 January 2019, he signed a new contract with Slavia Prague, until 30 June 2020.

 Çaykur Rizespor

 On 11 January 2020, Škoda signed a contract with Çaykur Rizespor.

 Mladá Boleslav

 On 6 July 2021, Škoda signed a contract with FK Mladá Boleslav.

+Slavia Prague B

+On 2 September 2023, Škoda signed a two-year contract with Slavia Prague B. His last season before retirement was the 2024–25 season, in which he played 17 games for Slavia B in the second league, scoring 3 times.
+He featured for Slavia's A-team on two occasions at the end of the season, making substitute appearances in May 2025 against Jablonec and Baník Ostrava.

 International career

 Škoda made his senior international debut for the Czech Republic on 12 June 2015 in a 2–1 away loss to Iceland in UEFA Euro 2016 qualifying, coming on as a substitute for Lukáš Vácha in the 79th minute.
-He scored his first two international goals against Kazakhstan in Euro 2016 qualifying. Škoda later represented the Czech Republic at the tournament proper, and scored the first goal in a 2-2 draw against Croatia in the group stage.
+He scored his first two international goals against Kazakhstan in Euro 2016 qualifying. Škoda later represented the Czech Republic at the tournament proper, and scored the first goal in a 2–2 draw against Croatia in the group stage.